toddmnortonCO/react-i-ii-review/lifecycle.md

   - To run code at particular times in the process.

 2. What are the 4 categories of lifecycle methods? (these are the headings from the first link)
-  - Mounting, Updating, Unmounting, Error Handling
+  - Mounting, Updating, Unmounting

 3. What are the names of the 6 commonly used lifecycle methods? (these are in bold in the first link)
-  - constructor, render, componentDidMount, render, componenDidUpdate, componentWillUnmount
+  - constructor, render, componentDidMount, componenDidUpdate, componentWillUnmount

 ### Understand